CognitOps Insights

 When Warehouse Management Systems (WMS software) first took off in the last century, the competition was literally a file cabinet filled with paper.
 Since then, they’ve become mission-critical to warehouse operations but have not evolved from their original purpose of digitizing that file cabinet.

-Today, the big 5 WMS software vendors—Manhattan (founded 1990), HighJump (founded in 1983, now part of Körber), Blue Yonder (founded in 1985, formerly JDA Software), Oracle WMS, and the most recently, SAP EWM (introduced in 2006)—can be found in the distribution centers of many of the largest companies across the world.
+Today, the top WMS software vendors—Manhattan (founded 1990), HighJump (founded in 1983, now part of Körber), Blue Yonder (founded in 1985, formerly JDA Software), Oracle WMS, and the most recently, SAP EWM (introduced in 2006)—can be found in the distribution centers of many of the largest companies across the world.

-Basically, they were built to focus on goods and supplies, not people.
+However, they were built to focus on goods and supplies, not people.
 When some estimates put labor cost at 50-70% of warehouse operating expense, that’s a missed opportunity.
-But it’s only one of the WMS frustrations we hear from our customers.
-Here are the Top 5…

 wms software reports